dami-gupta-git/tumor_board_v2/README.md

 - Two-phase agentic architecture:
   → Collaborative phase: parallel specialized agents (Literature, Pathways, Trials, Guidelines, etc.)
   → Adversarial phase: Advocate vs. Skeptic debate → Arbiter assigns final tier
-  → Configurable meta-rules decide who speaks when, when to dig deeper, and when to escalate
+  → Configurable meta-rules decide who speaks when, when to dig deeper, and when to escalate → Semantic embeddings and a knowledge graph to store and retrieve the history of agent debates.

 The result: higher accuracy, transparent debate traces, and reasoning that closely resembles a real multidisciplinary panel.